alokverma/BurgerBuilder/README.md

-This is sample burger builderproject using React-js library.
+<h1>This is sample burger builderproject using React-js library.<h1>

+<p>In this sample, I am making a burger builder platform where user can customize their burger with ingredients, order them and do more...</p>

 <p align="center">